-Even if you've never snorkeled, snorkeling Big Island is a perfect place to learn because of the calm, clear and warm ocean just off the west coast of the Big Island makes this a great place to learn.
+Even if you've never snorkeled, snorkeling Big Island is a perfect place to learn because of the calm, clear and warm ocean just off the west coast of the Island.
 Snorkeling in Hawaii can be as simple as renting a mask, fins and snorkel from any of the local rental shops.
 Keep it in your car and go whenever the mood suits you.
 We like to bring our snorkel gear along anytime we're near the shore, just in case.

-- For an absolutely out-of-this-world experience, join us for a night snorkel with Manta Rays.
+For an absolutely out-of-this-world experience, join us for a Manta Ray night snorkeling tour.
 Watch these graceful creatures dance under water like "Butterflies of the sea."
 Snorkeling or diving with Manta Rays is the highlight for many people visiting Hawaii.
 Tours are available nightly from various locations along the west coast of the Big Island.

-Return from Snorkeling In Hawaii to Activities Page
+Return from Snorkeling In Hawaii to Things To Do

 Return from Snorkeling In Hawaii to Explore the Big Island Home Page